sibevin/bitwise_column/README.md

 end
 ```

-Then you can use the bitwise column in your ruby object just like the above example.
+Then you can use the bitwise column in your ruby object just like the above examples.

 ### I18n

-The i18n is supported by bitwise column, it would find the locales by symbols according to the following order:
+You can use bitwise column with i18n, it would find the locales by the lookup path according to the following order:

 ```ruby
 bitwise_column.user.role.member